ARM9/bass/doc/basics.md

 +; bra --  //D: go to A
 ```

-The previous `-` label can be referenced with `-`, and the next `+` label can be referenced with `+`.
-The second to last `-` label can be referenced with `--`, and the second to next `+` label can be referenced with `++`.
+The previous `-` label can be referenced with `-`.
+The next `+` label can be referenced with `+`.
+The label before the `-` label can be referenced with `--`.
+The label after the `+` label can be referenced with `++`.

 Deeper scoping is not supported.
-You will have to switch to named labels at this point.
+Named labels have to be used to address additional scopes.

 ## Namespaces
-Macros, defines, expressions, variables, arrays and constants can be scoped.
-This allows reuse of common names like loop and finish inside of scopes, without causing declaration collisions.
+Macros, definitions, expressions, variables, arrays and constants have a scope.
+This allows reuse of common names like loop and finish inside of scopes without causing declaration collisions.

 **Note:**<br/>
-> In bass this also means, that thoose do not share the *same* scope at all.
-Thats right.
-Macros, defines, expressions, variables, arrays and constants **DO NOT** share the same Namespace.
-You can have each of them with the same name and they would not collide.<br/>
+> In bass this also means that these elements do not share the *same* scope.
+Macros, definitions, expressions, variables, arrays and constants **DO NOT** share the same Namespace.
+Instances of all these elements with the same name are possible without collision .<br/>
-> This is considered dangerous behaviour of bass and might change soon.
+> Note: This is considered dangerous behaviour of bass and might change soon.

 ```as
 variable offset = 16